-Add Site Collection Administrator to All Sites in SharePoint using PowerShell
+SharePoint Server: Add Site Collection Administrator to All Sites using PowerShell

 Site collection administrators have God-like power within a Site Collection in SharePoint 2016.
 Apart from Primary and Secondary site collection administrators, we can add additional site collection administrators on any SharePoint site collection.
-When managing SharePoint sites, it is often necessary to add or remove site collection administrators.
+When managing SharePoint sites, adding or removing site collection administrators is often necessary.
 This can be a time-consuming process if you need to do it for each site individually.
 This blog post will show you how to use PowerShell to add a site collection administrator to all sites in your SharePoint environment.

 How to Add a Site Collection Administrator in SharePoint 2016?